s-di-cola/swapcast/docs/src/src/Treasury.sol/contract.Treasury.md

 ```

 ### NotEnoughBalance
-Reverts if a withdrawal is attempted for an amount greater than the Treasury's current balance.
+Thrown when a withdrawal is attempted for an amount greater than the Treasury's current balance.

+*This error includes both the requested amount and available balance to provide clear feedback.
+It's also used when attempting to withdraw all funds from an empty treasury.*

 ```solidity